-There are gaps in coverage and provision of adequate complaint/feedback mechanisms for affected communities, including for prevention of sexual exploitation and abuse, by all stakeholders and organisations.
+Conduct awareness raising sessions, advocacy campaigns and consultations on gender equality, empowerment and rights of women, girls and LGBTIQ+ populations in Rakhine, Kachin and Northern Shan states at mechanisms for affected communities, including for prevention of sexual exploitation and abuse, by all stakeholders and organisations.
 There is inadequate information or knowledge of where and how to report incidents of sexual exploitation and abuse both among affected populations and humanitarian workers.
 There is no established inter-agency mechanism for reporting, referral and follow-up on sexual exploitation and abuse cases.

 While most representatives reported that their respective sectors conducted some level of community consultations in the design and delivery of services, not all were sex and age separated.
-Many representatives referred to the challenges of engaging women and children's perspectives and almost all recognised that this was an area that they could improve on.
+Many representatives referred to the challenges of engaging women's and children's perspectives and almost all recognised that this was an area that they could improve on. the community, village/camp, township, district and state levels.

-inappropriate behavior by aid workers, and building trust through 2-way communication to allow those reports to come.
+Coordinate with the PSEA network to raise community awareness on their right to assistance, acceptable behavior of aid workers, where to report inappropriate behavior by aid workers, and building trust through 2-way communication to allow those reports to come.

 Ensure clear, safe, accessible and inclusive communication with communities (across all religions, ethnicities and citizenship status) through gender-sensitive participatory consultations, community feedback mechanisms and information dissemination and messaging through preferred communication and information channels.
-These messages should be tailored to the different needs and preferences of women, men, boys and girls across diversities and ages with a focus on the most vulnerable and marginalised.
-(In compliance with NSPAW key objective of Women and Emergencies, RAC Recommendation No 1, 51.)
+These messages should be tailored to the different needs and preferences of women, men, boys and girls across diversities and ages with a focus on the most vulnerable and marginalised (in compliance with NSPAW key objective of women and emergencies, RAC recommendation no 1, 51.).

-Ensure accountability, participation, and meaningful engagement with LGBTQI organisations and people, who represent the diversities of LGBTQI communities (including the most vulnerable ones such as LGBTQI with disabilities, sex workers, migrant workers, children and adolescents, elderly people, etc.), in the development of humanitarian policies and good practice guidelines.
+Ensure accountability, participation, and meaningful engagement with LGBTIQ+ organisations and people, who represent the diversities of LGBTIQ+ communities (including the most vulnerable ones such as LGBTIQ+ with disabilities, sex workers, migrant workers, children and adolescents, elderly people, etc.), in the development of humanitarian policies and good practice guidelines.